If Mount Rigi, overlooking Lucerne, is Queen of the Mountains, then surely Harder Kulm is Interlaken’s King.

 You should allow a couple of hours for your visit to Harder Kulm.
 We recommend booking a table at the restaurant to make the most of the experience.

 If you’re hiking to the top, allow about two hours for each leg of the trek.
-The trip by funicular, meanwhile, takes about 10 minutes each way.
+The trip by funicular, meanwhile, takes just 10 minutes each way.

 Planning a trip to Switzerland?